 Evaluation of professional counseling practice skills occurs through instructor and/or supervisor formal evaluations of core and field practicum experiences.
-Students participate in small-group seminars, case conferences, and weekly one-to-one supervisory sessions where audio- and videotapes are critiqued.
+Students participate in small-group seminars, case conferences, and weekly one-to-one supervisory sessions where audio- and video recordings are critiqued.
 Feedback by practicum supervisors and internship sites form an important part of the overall evaluation process.
 Included in practicum evaluations are various skills related to counseling proficiency, multicultural skills, relationships with supervisor and staff, timely attention to case notes and other paperwork, promptness and preparation for client and supervisory appointments, and other related issues.
 Professional practice competence is also assessed during the oral portion of the Doctoral Qualifying Examination.

-Timely completion of program requirements, in addition to adhering to a sequential, organized program of academic study as outlined in this handbook, includes satisfactory completion of the Doctoral Qualifying (Prelim) Examination, the Master's thesis or thesis project, the Doctoral Dissertation, final paperwork and filing requirements for the thesis and dissertation, and the predoctoral internship.
-As noted above, students must complete all requirements for the Master's degree by the end of their third year in the program and for the Ph.D. by the end of their seventh year.
-It should also be noted that certain kinds of financial assistance are often terminated after a student has exceeded the normal time to complete the Masters or Ph.D.
+Timely completion of program requirements, in addition to adhering to a sequential, organized program of academic study as outlined in this handbook, includes satisfactory completion of the Doctoral Qualifying (Prelim) Examination, the pre-dissertation research project, the Doctoral Dissertation, as well as completing final paperwork and filing requirements for these research projects, and the predoctoral internship.
+As noted above, students must complete all requirements for the pre-dissertation research project by the end of their second year in the program.
+For students entering with a bachelor's degree, completion of the Ph.D. by the end of the seventh year is a program requirement.
+It should also be noted that certain kinds of financial assistance can be terminated if students exceed the normal time to complete program requirements.

-Rarely, students experience personal or interpersonal difficulties that lead the faculty to question their ability to function as professional or academic psychologists.
-If, in the collective judgment of the faculty, this is the case, the student may first be informally advised by her or his advisor or the training director to seek appropriate professional or other help to remediate and resolve the problem.
-As a result of the annual or biannual student evaluation, the faculty may also make a formal recommendation that the student seek therapy or psychological assessment.
-Problems with personal/interpersonal competency are those that are likely, in the professional judgment of the faculty, to interfere with the student's ability to function competently and safely in providing psychological services to clients.
-Some characteristics of personal/interpersonal competency include but are not limited to: (a) the student does not acknowledge, understand, or address the problem when it is identified; (b) the problem is not merely a reflection of a knowledge or skill deficit that can be remedied by additional standard training; (c) the quality of services delivered by the student is sufficiently negatively affected; (d) the problem is not restricted to one area of academic/professional functioning; (e) a disproportionate amount of attention by faculty or supervisors is required; (f) the student's behavior does not change as a function of feedback, remedial efforts, and/or time; (g) the problematic behavior has ethical or legal ramifications for the program; and/or (h) the student's behavior negatively affects the publics' view of the program or an agency in which the student practices.
-If a student has been identified with problems that affect their personal/interpersonal competency, a remediation plan will be established.
-If, in the professional judgment of the faculty, the student, after significant remediation efforts, still is judged unable to function competently or safely as a future professional or academic psychologist, the student will be dismissed from the program.
+Occasionally, a student may experience personal or interpersonal difficulties that lead the faculty to question the student's ability to function as professional or academic psychologists.
+However, if, in the collective judgment of the faculty, a student is experiencing such difficulties, the student may first be informally advised by her or his advisor or the CP training director to seek appropriate professional or other help to remediate and resolve the difficulty.
+As a result of the annual or biannual student evaluation, the faculty may also may require that the student seek therapy or consider psychological assessment for the difficulty.
+Problems that would meet the definition of a personal/interpersonal difficulty are those that are likely, in the professional judgment of the faculty, to interfere with the student's ability to function competently and safely in providing psychological services to clients and/or function credibly as a student member of a professional mental health service team.
+Some characteristics of personal/interpersonal difficulties include but are not limited to: (a) the student does not acknowledge, understand, or address the problem when it is identified; (b) the problem is not merely a reflection of a knowledge or skill deficit that can be remedied by additional standard training; (c) the quality of services delivered by the student is sufficiently negatively affected by the problem as to raise concern in the judgment of a supervisor about the welfare and best interest of a student's client; (d) the problem is not restricted to one area of academic/professional functioning; (e) a disproportionate amount of attention by faculty or supervisors is required and the problem continues to persist; (f) the student's behavior does not change as a function of feedback, remedial efforts, and/or other faculty interventions to ameliorate the problem; (g) the problematic behavior has ethical or legal ramifications for the program and its continuing APAaccreditation status; and/or (h) the student's behavior negatively affects the publics' view of the program or an agency in which the student practices or the program has an ongoing professional relationship.